savelee/gcp-node/vision-banner/readme.rst

         npm start

-    Open http://localhost:3000 in your browser, and submit the form.
+    Open http://localhost:3000 in your browser, enter a couple of website URLS and upload some banners.
+It will tell you which banners stand out the most.